SouthPoleTelescope/slacklogging/README.md

 # Setup

-After cloning this repo you make sure `slacklogger.sh` file is executible.
+After cloning this repo make sure `slacklogger.sh` file is executible.
 If not:

 ```
 $ cd slacklogging